rjayroach/ansible-roles/README.md

-## Ansible Roles
+# Ansible Roles

-These custom Ansible roles are primarily intended to be included in a project derived from [prepd-project](https://github.com/rjayroach/prepd-project/) which provides a set of infrastructure blueprints.
+Custom Ansible roles primarily intended to be included in a project derived from [prepd-project] (https://github.com/rjayroach/prepd-project/) to provide a set of infrastructure blueprints.

 ## Using